 Zoning is an important consideration in estimating the highest and best use of a site, as it generally represents what is legally permissible.
 Per the Violet Township zoning map, the subject property is zoned R-1, Single Family Residential (Moderate Density) District and is located within the PCOD, Planned 33 Corridor Overlay District.
 The subject property's improvements are considered to represent a legal non-conforming use.
-The site "as vacant" is considered to be a legal-conforming site.
+The site does not meet the minimum site size, but Section IV (4B) of the Zoning Code would likely allow development of a single-family residential dwelling.